mr-cal/Linux-Magic-Trackpad-2-USB-C-Driver/README.md

 sudo udevadm control -R
 ```

-With that in place the Magic Mouse 2 will now be properly loaded with scrolling when connected via Bluetooth.
+With that in place, the Magic Mouse 2 will now be properly loaded with scrolling when connected via Bluetooth.
 Note that isn't perfect and bugs may be around.

 ## Thanks
 * https://github.com/ponyfleisch/hid-magictrackpad2